Are avocados good for you? Avocados are one of the most popular and versatile foods out there, but what exactly are they good for?

 8. Enhances digestive health

-The healthy fats in avocado also help nourish the gut lining, aiding nutrient absorption, and improving overall gut function.
+The healthy fats in avocados also help nourish the gut lining, aiding nutrient absorption and improving overall gut function.
 See More.

 9. It’s a mood booster